Chestnut Hill

 How to Get There

-The SEPTA Chestnut Hill West Regional Rail Line stops at the top of “the Hill” on Germantown Avenue.
-The Chestnut Hill East station is located at 101 E. Chestnut Hill Avenue.
+The SEPTA Chestnut Hill West Regional Rail Line stops at the top of “the Hill” on Germantown Ave.
+The Chestnut Hill East station is located at 101 E. Chestnut Hill Ave.
 SEPTA Bus Routes 23, 77, 94, 134, and L also run in the neighborhood.

 Things to Do